colinhuliselan/PersonalProjects/ClassifyingReturningCustomers/returning_customers.md

 for the BG/NBD model.
 As a testament to how easy this is to miss, this probability is unfortunately not implemented in the `BTYD` package.
 In contrast to the ‘P(alive)’ statistic, we’ll therefore have to code these probabilities ourselves.
-The code (hidden by default) for calculating **‘return probability’** using the Pareto/NBD or BG/NBD model can be found below.
+The code for calculating **‘return probability’** using the Pareto/NBD or BG/NBD model can be found below.
 It is written such that it can be combined seamlessly with the `BTYD` package.

 ``` r
 pnbd.ConditionalReturnProbability <- function (params, T.star, x, t.x, T.cal)